ynput/ayon-documentation/website/docs/module_ftrack.md

 -   **`--ftrack-api-key "00000aaa-11bb-22cc-33dd-444444eeeee"`** : User's API key
 -   `--ftrack-url "https://yourdomain.ftrackapp.com/"` : Ftrack server URL _(it is not needed to enter if you have set `FTRACK_SERVER` in AYON' environments)_

-So if you want to use AYON's environments then you can launch event server for first time with these arguments `ayon_console.exe module ftrack eventserver --ftrack-user "my.username" --ftrack-api-key "00000aaa-11bb-22cc-33dd-444444eeeee" --store-credentials`.
-Since that time, if everything was entered correctly, you can launch event server with `ayon_console.exe module ftrack eventserver`.
+So if you want to use AYON's environments then you can launch event server for first time with these arguments `openpype_console.exe module ftrack eventserver --ftrack-user "my.username" --ftrack-api-key "00000aaa-11bb-22cc-33dd-444444eeeee" --store-credentials`.
+Since that time, if everything was entered correctly, you can launch event server with `openpype_console.exe module ftrack eventserver`.

 </TabItem>
 <TabItem value="env">